ObjGTK/ObjGTKGen/README.md

-ObjGTKGen
+gir2objc
 ==========

-ObjGTKGen is a utility that generates Objective-C language bindings for GNOME GLib/Gobject based libraries using GObject Introspection (GOI), which it does by parsing GIR files.
+gir2objc is a utility that generates Objective-C language bindings for GNOME GLib/Gobject based libraries using GObject Introspection (GOI), which it does by parsing GIR files.

-ObjGTK is a fork of [CoreGTK](https://github.com/coregtk)(Gen) by Tyler Burton for use with [ObjFW](https://objfw.nil.im/) by Jonathan Schleifer.
+It belongs to the ObjGTK project, which is a fork of [CoreGTK](https://github.com/coregtk), originally by Tyler Burton, now for use with [ObjFW](https://objfw.nil.im/) by Jonathan Schleifer.

 ## Usage

-You may run `objgtkgen` as installed binary (f.e. within a flatpak app) or locally. it expects `Config`, `Resources` and `LibrarySourceAdditions` directories with the corresponding files to work with.
-It will look for these either in the configured data path (f.e. `/usr/share/ObjGTKGen/`) or `.` if the configured path is empty.
+You may run `gir2objc` as installed binary (f.e. within a flatpak app) or locally. it expects `Config`, `Resources` and `LibrarySourceAdditions` directories with the corresponding files to work with.
+It will look for these either in the configured data path (f.e. `/usr/share/gir2objc/`) or `.` if the configured path is empty.
 You may tweak the app configuration and behaviour using the `global_conf.json` and `library_conf.json` files.

 Run it like so:

 ```
-objgtkgen </path/to/file.gir>
+gir2objc </path/to/file.gir>
 ```

 f.e.
 ```
-objgtkgen /usr/share/gir-1.0/Gtk-3.0.gir
+gir2objc /usr/share/gir-1.0/Gtk-4.0.gir
 ```

 This will generate the library definition for GTK3 into the output dir specified by the config file.
-The output will include all the library dependencies specified by `Gtk-3.0.gir`.
+The output will include all the library dependencies specified by `Gtk-4.0.gir`.

 The generator is going to lookup these dependencies recursively at the path of the gir file specified as argument.
 You may exclude library and class dependencies of each library by modifying `global_conf.json` and `library_conf.json`.